 The second complication here comes when we've got many layouts we want to create on our website.
 If we have to make a different type of articulation, we will have many content types to define.
 Some CMS systems limit the number of content types, charging overages at a certain point.
 That's limiting, but the bigger deal-breaker here is who is doing this work: Developers.

 When we predefine our layouts ahead of time, a developer has to set up those routes in code.
 Then they must map those routes to the content types we defined earlier.
 Not only is that a great deal of work, but it means we must get a developer involved again whenever we want to add a new layout!

 The Difference Is Real

-The significant difference here is that instead of coding each page and route individually, the developer only has to code a few page templates and modules.
-These are re-used across the website as editors add pages to the sitemap, and add modules to those pages.
-It's much less work for a developer right from the start, and we have empowered the content editors with the tools to do their work on the website now and into the future.
+The significant difference with Layout Management in Agility CMS is that instead of coding each layout and route individually, the developer only has to code a few layout templates and components.
+These are re-used across the website as editors add layouts to the sitemap and add components to those layouts.
+It's much less work for a developer right from the start, and we have empowered content editors with the tools to do their work on the website now and into the future.